Eawag-AppliedSystemAnalysis/Simstrat/tools/ConvertOutput/README.md

 python3 ./convert_output.py
 ~~~

-> **N.B.** The input conversion is quite robust but not 100% to all input formats
+> **N.B.** The input conversion is quite robust but not 100% to all input formats.
-> Forcing, Bathymetry and Initial Conditions require header of format: variable [unit]
+> Forcing, Bathymetry and Initial Conditions require header of format: variable [unit].
-> For the units Inflow and Absorption require header of format: variable [unit]
+> For correct units, Inflow and Absorption require header of format: variable [unit].